Qikink

 These rules help manage delivery operations and reduce failed deliveries.

-What are COD Charges and RTO?
+What Are COD Charges And RTO?

 Many of the eCommerce platforms apply a small fee for offering Cash on Delivery services.
 This charge covers payment handling and courier collection services.
 This fee is separate from the regular shipping cost and applies only when the customer selects COD during checkout.